wootfish/theseus.dht/docs/index.md

 ## Implementation Status

 The Twisted implementation is coming along well but is not yet complete.
-Some outstanding TODOs:
+Some outstanding TODOs (see also [TODO.md](/todo.md):

-- The `info` query is implemented, but the other RPC queries are not yet.
-- Node IDs received by `info` queries are not yet stored in the routing table.
-- Have yet to implement a data store.
-It should track memory overhead of stored data and dynamically adjust storage times based on this.
-It should perhaps also rate-limit storage queries (or maybe rate-limiting would be better handled within DHTProtocol).
-It might make sense to run this in a subprocess so that its memory overhead can be more easily tracked.
 - The NoiseWrapper protocol wrapper works, but implementing `hs_request` will require extending its functionality somewhat.
 - Speaking of Noise, traffic obfuscation during the Noise handshake is not nearly as strong as once the handshake is complete.
 Still working on a fix for this.
-- Once base features are stable, we'll need to implement node lookups.
-- Once node lookups are implemented, we'll want to set up intermittent automatic lookups to keep the local routing table fresh.
+- We also need to set up intermittent automatic routing lookups to keep the local routing table fresh.
 - We do not yet have Elligator support.
 We'll either need to get this added into the Noise library or else shim it in at the protocol level.
-- We have some unit tests, but not as many as we need.
-A lot of important components of the system aren't covered at all yet.
-This has to change ASAP.
+- We have some unit tests, but the code coverage stats have a lot of room to improve.

 Proposed Roadmap (subject to change):

-1. Finish writing up mathematical analysis of network dynamics and Sybil thresholds. (in progress)
+1. ~~Finish writing up mathematical analysis of network dynamics and Sybil thresholds.~~ (formal analysis complete, writeup pending)
-2. Add ID check logic for node IDs received from remote peers.
+2. ~~Add ID check logic for node IDs received from remote peers.~~
-3. Add logic for inserting remote node IDs into the local routing table (tho maybe only after their ID checks pass)
+3. ~~Add logic for inserting remote node IDs into the local routing table (tho maybe only after their ID checks pass)~~
   - One thing to be mindful of here: If we wait for ID checks to succeed before inserting into the routing table, this leaves a decently sized window where multiple peers could try to claim the same node ID.
   - In situations like this, it is _critical_ that precedence goes to whoever claimed the ID first.
   - The reasons why will be discussed in the formal analysis of the network.
-4. Implement `find` RPC.
+4. ~~Implement `find` RPC.~~
-5. At this point the routing functionality will be complete!
-Seems like a good time to make a big push on writing unit tests.
+5. ~~At this point the routing functionality will be complete!
+Seems like a good time to make a big push on writing unit tests.~~
-6. Implement node lookup logic.
+6. ~~Implement node lookup logic.~~
+7. Implement data store.
+  - At this point, full end-to-end demos of DHT storage and retrieval (under non-adversarial conditions) are possible.
-7. Implement network size estimation.
+8. Implement network size estimation.
-8. Add 'paranoid/non-paranoid' option to lookup logic, and have non-paranoid lookups automatically become paranoid if they detect anomalous peer density at the target address.
+9. Add 'paranoid/non-paranoid' option to lookup logic, and have non-paranoid lookups automatically become paranoid if they detect anomalous peer density at the target address.
+10. Implement Sybil attack.
+Run live attacks on a test peer swarm, and collect data on how effective the defenses are.
+Validate that the data agrees with the results obtained from formalisms and simulations.
-9. Triage and implement other outstanding functionality: Data store, handshake renegotiation, related RPCs for both, and Elligator support.
+11. Triage and implement other outstanding functionality like custom message sizing, handshake renegotiation, and Elligator support.

 Some good starting points for anyone interested in helping out:

 - If you're into cryptography, maybe look into what it would take to get Elligator support.
 It might make sense for this to end up being a pull request to the Noise library we use, rather than something that gets taken care of in the Noise wrapper here.
-- The `find` RPC's only dependency should be the routing table, so it should be possible to implement that RPC now, even though the routing table is not yet populated.
-- I'm considering rewriting the routing table to use a binary tree, because I suspect it could speed up queries a lot (though we're not at the point yet where it's possible to profile the code to see how necessary this is).
-Anyone who wants to take a crack at this rewrite is welcome to.
-- The data store is another stand-alone component that could in theory be implemented right now, though this would be a big undertaking.
-- Unit tests are direly needed throughout the codebase and anyone who can provide them would be welcomed with open arms.
+- Hacking AddrLookups into a network size estimation tool would be a fun project.
+Bit more of a research angle on this one, since there have been a few differing methodologies proposed.
+- More unit tests are always needed.
+Code coverage hasn't been over 90% in ages and it'd be good to get it back up.
+  - In particular, end-to-end tests of peer interactions through mocked network interfaces would be _super_ valuable.

 ## Choice of Ciphersuite